SohamMafidar/Dictionary-Web-App/README.md

 -   Working with an inconsistent API response

-    -   Sometimes the the audio file would be the second key in an object, sometimes third, sometimes there would be multiple key and sometimes there won't even be a one.
+    -  One of the key hurdles involved deciphering an inconsistent API response structure.
+Notably, the audio file might intermittently appear as either the second or third key within an object.
+The situation further varied with multiple keys or, at times, no existence of any.

-    -   Sometimes API would take a long time to respond or would not respond at all.
+    -  Adding complexity, responses at times also comprised several objects, each housing distinct audio files, phonetic data, and parts of speech.

-    -   Lot of response would return multiple objects each having it's own audio file, phonetic & parts of speech.
+    -   The API's slow response time also posed challenges, occasionally leading to delays or non-responsiveness.

 -   Changing Themes & Fonts

-    -   Entire website should reflect colors when theme is changed and font family when selected instantaneously and should not reload the page.
+    -   Entire website should reflect colors when theme is changed and font family when selected instantaneously and should not reload the page to create a user friendly experience.

 -   Gracefully handling Errors
     -   When the data is being fetched by API, there should be a loading screen, if there is no data for a particular word, the UI should convey so.